Fantom-foundation/Tosca/BUILD.md

 Code coverage of the Tosca project is a work in progress.
 As the different systems get integrated, more features will be added and documented here.
 Go has native support for coverage, which makes getting this metric for `lfvm` or `geth` driver runs quite simple.
-For code coverage of C++ this is not the case, hence installing a couple of external tools might be needed for this task.

 ### CT Driver Code coverage